October 1: A more sober take…

 · First timers doing the whole walk, carrying all their kit and not booking ahead are next.

-· Below them, are anyone doing two or more of (I) the whole walk, (II) carrying their kit or (III) not booking ahead.
+· Below them, are anyone doing two of (I) the whole walk, (II) carrying their kit or (III) not booking ahead.

 So ingrained is this structure that the hostels in Sarria post little notices, reminding road weary pilgrims to be kind and respectful to the newbies.
 You know something is widespread when they try to stop it happening.

 Of course, I’m tongue-in-cheek here.
-Most of us simply enjoy each other and the various war stories that come from one trip or several (with or without heavy packs).
-But, you can tell the newbies by their coordinated kit and the fact that their tee-shirts aren’t wonky from repeated wringing out and hanging over the sink.
+Most of us simply enjoy each other and the various war stories that come from one trip, or from several (with or without heavy packs).
+Though, it’s true: you can tell the newbies by their coordinated kit and the fact their tee-shirts aren’t wonky from repeated wringing out and hanging over the sink.

 What prompted these thoughts yesterday was our conversation with Peter, an Australian serial walker, with whom we shared one of our two beers in the square.
-He was open about not being his best emotional, or professional, self.
+He led with not being his best emotional, or professional, self.
 He had clearly found solace, and no little status, in/from repeated pilgrimages.
 Like several people we met on the Camino Portuguese, he had simply started walking a few years back and barely returned home since.
 This is his fifth Camino Frances.
 As noted above, we’re very low down in the pecking order.
 But, I certainly know the Way’s healing power.
-You can find yourself in the presence of someone who is not so much walking to, as running from and know they’re in a compassionate, hopeful bubble.
-One that can hold you until you are ready, even for years.
+You do find yourself in the presence of people who are not so much walking to, as running from.
+On the Way, you know they’re in a compassionate bubble.
+One that can hold them until they are ready, even for years.

-I won’t be writing another post for at least 3 days.
+I won’t be writing again for 3 days.

-Tomorrow evening is my weekly EfM seminar.
-It’s at a civilized time for Calgary, but, joining remotely from Spain, I have to sign off halfway through.
+Tomorrow is my weekly EfM seminar.
+It’s at a civilized time for Calgary, but, joining remotely from Spain, I’ve had to sign off halfway through.
 Almost all accommodation has a “no noise” rule after 10:30pm.
-Pilgrims are a tired bunch, usually walking first thing, so the hostels, guest houses ensure quiet later at night.
+Pilgrims are a tired bunch, usually walking first thing.
+Hostels, guest houses ensure quiet later at night.
 On one occasion, this was enforced by simply switching off the WiFi at 10:30 sharp, leaving me abruptly exited from the conversation.

-On Friday evening, I am joining my first Board meeting of the Calgary Alliance for the Common Good.
-I was appointed Treasurer last month, which will be a fun learning curve for all of us.
+On Friday, I am joining my first Board meeting of the Calgary Alliance for the Common Good.
+I was appointed Treasurer last month.
+It will be a fun learning curve for all of us.
 I hope/think I can, at least, help with the basics.
 I am looking forward to engaging much more deeply with Calgary’s civil society, and also representing my new church community.